Eschatologue/CM_wiki/docs/character-creation/feat/feat-fighting-style.md

 *Fighting Style Feat (Prerequisite: Fighting Style Feature)*

-When you make an attack with a Ranged weapon while having the Prone condition, you gain the following benefits:
+When you make an Attack roll with a Ranged weapon while having the Prone condition, that attack doesn't have :d20-disadv: Disadvantage so long your target is within your weapon normal range and on hit, you can roll the weapon's damage dice twice and use either roll against the target.

-- That attack doesn't have :d20-disadv: Disadvantage so long your target is within your weapon normal range, even if the target has the Prone condition.
+Moreover, your attack with Ranged weapon doesn't have :d20-disadv: Disadvantage if your target has the Prone condition so long your target is within your weapon normal range.
-- On hit, you can treat any 1 or 2 on a damage die as a 3.

 ---